iRoxx/grunt-init-squarespace/README.md

 ## Usage
 This init template is installing with the latest release of [grunt-nautilus][].
-Run the following command from your project's root:
+Run the following command from your project's root, replacing "Firefly" with your project name:

 ```shell
 grunt-init squarespace --project "Firefly"
 ```

-This creates the following files in the cwd:
+This creates the following files in the current working directory:

 - .gitignore
 - Gruntfile.js